 SAMBURU MANYATTA VISIT

 A ‘manyatta’ is a Samburu (or Maasai) settlement, formed by a group of huts within a fenced compound.
-If you are interested, we can arrange a visit to one of our neighbouring villages to gain an insight into the fascinating culture of the Samburu people and how they survive in this harsh, arid environment.
-This excursion is dependent on the Samburu elders and each visit must be individually arranged with the lodge during your stay.
+For interested guests, we can arrange a visit to one of our neighbouring villages to gain an insight into the fascinating culture of the Samburu people and how they survive in this harsh, arid environment.
+This excursion is dependent on the Samburu elders and each visit must be individually arranged with the lodge during each stay.

 Sasaab has five resident camels.
 Guests usually enjoy camel rides in the cooler late afternoon hours.
 A popular choice is to embark on a leisurely walk down by the river and end up at our sundowner spot in time for an evening drink, which is around a 45 minute ride.